signalwire-community/compatibility-api-java/README.md

-# compatibility-api-java
+# Java Wrapper for SignalWire Compatibility APIs

 An Unofficial Java API wrapper that allows for the rapid development and integration of Java-based applications with the SignalWire
 API.

+> ⚠️ Disclaimer:
+>
+> The libraries in this repository are NOT supported by SignalWire.
+SignalWire will _not_ answer support questions about the code in this repository, and is not responsible for fixing issues.

-signalwire-java automates the process of consuming the Signalwire API by providing a wide range of helper methods that allow for quick development and testing.
+This library automates the process of consuming the Signalwire API by providing a wide range of helper methods that allow for quick development and testing.

 ## Documentation